siralmat/obsidian-breadcrumbs/README.md

+# siralmat/obsidian-breadcrumbs
+This is a personal fork of the [SkepticMystic/breadcrumbs](https://github.com/SkepticMystic/breadcrumbs) Obsidian plugin with minor experimental tweaks to fit my own workflow:
+- Parse wikilinks from mixed fields
+  - Example: `contact:: Mr. [[John F Doe|John Doe]] (business hours only)` will now be read by Breadcrumbs as `contact:: [[John F Doe]]`.
+  - Only the first link is parsed; subsequent links are ignored.
+- Unnamed fields reported by Dataview are renamed and tracked in Breadcrumbs with the label `~`
+  - _Why??_ Dataview *technically* allows you to use silly property names like `!` and `?`.
+You can't reference them in DV queries (I think) but the contents are still tracked under an empty property name.
+You probably shouldn't do this!
+But if you *do*, you can now see those connections in Breadcrumbs.
+- Hard-coded icon size dropped to 16px

+# Original README
 > [!IMPORTANT]
 > Breadcrumbs has recently been rewritten from scratch, and is available in the V4 beta (downloadable via the Obsidian BRAT plugin).
 See here for more info on the changes: https://github.com/SkepticMystic/breadcrumbs/blob/master/V4.md